mirror/dd-wrt/src/router/curl/docs/CODE_STYLE.md

 reasons for maintaining this even in the modern era of large and high resolution screens:

 1. Narrower columns are easier to read than wide ones.
-There's a reason newspapers have used columns for decades or centuries.
+There is a reason newspapers have used columns for decades or centuries.

 2. Narrower columns allow developers to easier show multiple pieces of code next to each other in different windows.
-I often have two or three source code windows next to each other on the same screen - as well as multiple terminal and debugging windows.
+It allows two or three source code windows next to each other on the same screen - as well as multiple terminal and debugging windows.